 Side note: I cannot say enough how convenient my breadmaker has been for me.
 It is so easy to use, even for the noob-est of noobs.
 One can argue that it is perhaps designed for the noob-est of noobs, giving everyone access to delicious, freshly baked homemade bread.

-Updated the method and ingredients ratio a bit, based on the recipe by Che Nom.
+Updated the method and ingredients ratio a bit, based on the pau dough recipe by Che Nom and following some tips by What to Cook Today

-In your breadmaker pan, add the water or milk, cooking oil, sugar, vanilla essence and yeast.
+In your breadmaker pan or stand mixer bowl, add the water or milk, cooking oil, sugar, vanilla essence if using, and yeast.

 Add the flours, making sure to cover the surface of the liquid completely.